France–Syria relations: Syrian Civil War

-Following the outbreak of the Syrian Civil War, France has called for President Bashar al-Assad to step down from power, and has provided opposition forces with non-lethal military aid, including communications equipment and medical supplies following the escalation of the armed conflict in 2012.
+Following the outbreak of the Syrian Civil War, France called for President Bashar al-Assad to step down from power, and has provided opposition forces with non-lethal military aid, including communications equipment and medical supplies following the escalation of the armed conflict in 2012.
+French President Nicolas Sarkozy initiated the Friends of Syria Group in 2012 to seek a diplomatic solution to the Syrian conflict.

 In August 2013, when the Syrian government was accused of using chemical weapons in the Ghouta area near Damascus, Paris called for military intervention but was isolated after the US president, Barack Obama, refused to act.
 Despite France not being involved militarily in the early phases of the conflict, in August 2014 French President François Hollande confirmed that France had delivered arms to Syrian rebels.

 After the emergence of ISIL, France began conducting airstrikes against ISIL targets in Syria, and in mid-November 2015, in the wake of the 13 November Paris terror attacks, France, citing self-defence under Article 51 of the United Nations Charter, significantly intensified its air strikes in Syria, closely coordinating with the U.S. military.

-Also mid November, France drafted a UN Security Council resolution urging UN members to "take all necessary measures" in the fight against Islamic State and al-Nusra Front.
+Also mid inn November, France drafted a UN Security Council resolution urging UN members to "take all necessary measures" in the fight against Islamic State and al-Nusra Front.

 The following day the French-drafted resolution was co-sponsored by the UK.

 On 20 November 2015, the UN Security Council unanimously passed the French-British drafted-sponsored resolution.

 Also on 20 November, France dismissed Russia's suggestions that the French air strikes against oil installations in Syria were illegal, saying they were "an appropriate and necessary riposte" to attacks by Islamic State.

 On 14 April 2018, French President Emmanuel Macron said in a statement that France's "red line has been crossed", in reference to the previous attacks on Douma.
 Beginning at 04:00 Syrian time (UTC+3), France, the United States, and the United Kingdom carried out a series of military strikes involving aircraft and ship-based missiles against multiple government sites in Syria.
 They said it was in response to the Douma chemical attack against civilians on 7 April, which was conducted by the Syrian government.
 The Syrian government denied involvement in the Douma attacks and called the airstrikes a violation of international law.
 On 20 April, the Syrian government returned the Légion d'honneur award that was given to President Bashar al-Assad by France in 2001, stating that he would not wear the award of a "slave country" to the US.
-Following the French participation in US led airstrikes on Damascus and Homs and France "disciplinary procedure" for withdrawing the award.
+Following the French participation in US led airstrikes on Damascus and Homs France began a "disciplinary procedure" for withdrawing the award.